Which Of The Following Statements About Capital Structure Are Correct

 4. Lifecycle Stage – Start‑ups rely heavily on equity and mezzanine financing, mature firms shift toward debt, while declining firms may deleverage to preserve liquidity.

 Dynamic approaches, such as adjustment‑cost models and real‑options analysis, allow managers to view capital structure as a path‑dependent strategy rather than a static target.
-These models recognize that the optimal use today may differ tomorrow, and that the costs of deviating from the target (e.g., issuance fees, covenant breaches) must be weighed against the benefits of flexibility.
+Which means these models recognize that the optimal apply today may differ tomorrow, and that the costs of deviating from the target (e.
+Also, g. , issuance fees, covenant breaches) must be weighed against the benefits of flexibility The details matter here.
+Worth knowing..

 Implications for Managers and Investors

 • For Managers: The synthesis of theories suggests a decision‑tree methodology—first assess the firm’s cash‑flow stability and tax environment (trade‑off), then gauge information asymmetry and internal financing capacity (pecking order), and finally evaluate market timing opportunities (behavioral extensions).
-Choosing the right mix of conventional and hybrid instruments can further align financing with strategic goals Most people skip this — try not to..
+Choosing the right mix of conventional and hybrid instruments can further align financing with strategic goals.

 • For Investors: Understanding a firm’s financing hierarchy aids in valuation and risk assessment.
 A company that consistently relies on low‑cost internal funds and high‑quality debt may signal prudent governance, whereas frequent equity issuances at depressed prices could imply underlying distress or over‑optimistic growth expectations.